Diabetes insipidus: Types of DI (specific diagnosis pathways)

+If central DI is suspected, testing of other hormones of the pituitary, as well as magnetic resonance imaging, particularly a pituitary MRI, is necessary to discover if a disease process (such as a prolactinoma, or histiocytosis, syphilis, tuberculosis or other tumor or granuloma) is affecting pituitary function.
+Complications in tumor removal may result in transient or permanent damage to the pituitary gland which directly impacts ADH production in the endocrine system.
+Most people with this form have either experienced past head trauma or have stopped ADH production for an unknown reason.

 Signs and symptoms

 Excessive urination and extreme thirst and increased fluid intake (especially for cold water and sometimes ice or ice water) are typical for DI.
 The symptoms of excessive urination and extreme thirst are similar to what is seen in untreated diabetes mellitus, with the distinction that the urine does not contain glucose.
 Blurred vision is a rarity.
 Signs of dehydration may also appear in some individuals since the body cannot properly regulate the amount of the water it takes in.

 Extreme urination continues throughout the day and the night.
 In children, DI can interfere with appetite, eating, weight gain and growth, as well.
 They may present with fever, vomiting or diarrhea.
 Adults with untreated DI may remain healthy for decades as long as enough water is consumed to offset the urinary losses.
 However, there is a continuous risk of dehydration and loss of potassium that may lead to hypokalemia.